hdShang/arxiv-daily/docs/cs-CL/2025-05-29/papers/250524063v2-tcm-ladder-a-benchmark-for-multimodal-question-answering-on-traditio.md

 ---
 layout: default
-title: TCM-Ladder: A Benchmark for Multimodal Question Answering on Traditional Chinese Medicine
+title: "TCM-Ladder: A Benchmark for Multimodal Question Answering on Traditional Chinese Medicine"
 ---

 # TCM-Ladder: A Benchmark for Multimodal Question Answering on Traditional Chinese Medicine